AWS Graviton Use Cases

 AWS Graviton extends support for a plethora of managed AWS services and offers the pricing and performance advantages of AWS Graviton processors.
 This includes Amazon Relational Database Service (RDS), Amazon Aurora, Amazon Elasticsearch Service, Amazon Memory DB for Redis, Amazon EMR, Amazon OpenSearch, AWS Fargate, and AWS Lambda.

 Choosing the right instance for your particular application requires cloud architects to assess computational and storage needs first.
-This can be achieved through A/B testing—analysing the same application on different instances and then measuring the cost incurred and performance of similar operations in different instances.
+This can be achieved through A/B testing—analyzing the same application on different instances and then measuring the cost incurred and performance of similar operations in different instances.
 This helps to gain confidence and is especially important for applications that you’ll scale vastly.
 AWS Graviton demonstrates its superiority over competitors thanks to its reduced cost, easy scalability, enhanced security, reduced latency, and high availability.

 Exceptional performance and wide usability

 AWS continues to improve its range of AWS Graviton processors by providing the best price-performance ratio.
-This is due to technological innovations which include physical core separation, increased cache size for vCPUs, meshed cores, and removal of net unrealised appreciation (NUA) concerns.
+This is due to technological innovations which include physical core separation, increased cache size for vCPUs, meshed cores, and removal of net unrealized appreciation (NUA) concerns.